 Simple English definitions for legal terms

-Read a random definition: CSI effect
+Read a random definition: consent to notice

 An objection in point of law is a type of defensive pleading used by a defendant in a legal case.
 In this type of objection, the defendant admits the facts alleged by the plaintiff but argues that they do not make out a legal claim.
 This is also known as a demurrer.